BlueGummi/charmos/style_guide.md

 ### Inline assembly

-For large (>15) segments of assembly, it is preferred to create a separate `.S` or `.asm` file.
+For large (>15 line) segments of assembly, it is preferred to create a separate `.S` or `.asm` file.
 Both ATT and Intel syntaxes are acceptable.
 It is preferred to use ATT assembly for inline assembly (or for when functionality only provided by ATT assembly is necessary), and Intel assembly for separate files, as it is often viewed as more readable and is typically seen as easier to write.

+`nasm` and `gas` are both required dependencies, so there is no limitation from the available assemblers.

 ### Assertions